 Huskies at the Winter Olympics

-Husky pride is headed to the world stage as two University of Washington alumni step into Olympic history.
-Anna Gibson will make her debut for Team USA in the first‑ever Ski Mountaineering event, pushing the boundaries of endurance and grit, while Luc Violette takes to the ice with Team USA Curling, bringing precision, power and a decade of dedication to his sport.
-Together, they embody the purple and gold as they chase Olympic glory.
+Husky pride headed to the world stage as three University of Washington alumni stepped into Olympic and Paralympic history in the 2026 Milan Cortina Winter Olympic and Paralympic Games.
+Anna Gibson made her debut for Team USA in the first‑ever Ski Mountaineering event, pushing the boundaries of endurance and grit.
+Luc Violette took to the ice with Team USA Curling, bringing precision, power and dedication to his sport.
+And Nicole Zaino raced down the slopes in Para Nordic skiing blending elite athletics with a scientific approach shaped by her research background.
+Together, they embody the purple and gold as they chased glory on the world’s biggest stage.

 Anna Gibson